Geriatrics: Practical concerns

-Functional abilities, independence and quality of life issues are of great concern to geriatricians and their patients.
+Functional abilities, independence, and quality of life issues are central concerns to geriatricians and their patients.
 Elderly people generally want to live independently as long as possible, which requires them to be able to engage in self-care and other activities of daily living.
-A geriatrician may be able to provide information about elder care options, and refers people to home care services, skilled nursing facilities, assisted living facilities, and hospice as appropriate.
+A geriatrician may be able to provide information about elder care options, and refer people to home care services, skilled nursing facilities, assisted living facilities, and hospice as appropriate.

-Frail elderly people may choose to decline some kinds of medical care, because the risk-benefit ratio is different.
+Frail elderly individuals may choose to decline some kinds of medical care, because the risk-benefit ratio is different.
 For example, frail elderly women routinely stop screening mammograms, because breast cancer is typically a slowly growing disease that would cause them no pain, impairment, or loss of life before they would die of other causes.
-Frail people are also at significant risk of post-surgical complications and the need for extended care, and an accurate prediction—based on validated measures, rather than how old the patient's face looks—can help older patients make fully informed choices about their options.
+Frail people are also at significant risk of complications following surgery and the need for extended care, and an accurate prediction—based on validated measures, rather than how old the patient's face looks—can help older patients make fully informed choices about their options.
 Assessment of older patients before elective surgeries can accurately predict the patients' recovery trajectories.
 One frailty scale uses five items: unintentional weight loss, muscle weakness, exhaustion, low physical activity, and slowed walking speed.
 A healthy person scores 0; a very frail person scores 5.
-Compared to non-frail elderly people, people with intermediate frailty scores (2 or 3) are twice as likely to have post-surgical complications, spend 50% more time in the hospital, and are three times as likely to be discharged to a skilled nursing facility instead of to their own homes.
+Compared to non-frail elderly people, people with moderate frailty scores (2 or 3) are twice as likely to have post-surgical complications, spend 50% more time in the hospital, and are three times as likely to be discharged to a skilled nursing facility instead of to their own homes.
 Frail elderly patients (score of 4 or 5) who were living at home before the surgery have even worse outcomes, with the risk of being discharged to a nursing home rising to twenty times the rate for non-frail elderly people.